2 9 0 4 1 1 3 0 1 7 1 5

 Beckett turned around, and just up the way, the young woman, the addict, was having sex, right there on the street – bent over.
 Two large, clean-cut college types – one black, and one white, were taking her from both ends.
 The white kid, who looked like he played College football, had a dime bag between his teeth.
 He was cackling and high fiving his friend.
 She briefly removed the rather large penis from her mouth and looked toward him.
 “This place….uhhhh…sucks…Hang out, I’ll show you around, I feel much better now.
 We’re almost done.”

-Beckett had felt a very strong desire the last time he had seed a naked woman back at the hotel.
+Beckett had felt a very strong desire the last time he had seen a naked woman back at the hotel.
 Here, he felt not a twinge – not a single spark of excitement.
 Actually, in concert with the constant merry-go-round music, felt like crying again; but managed to stave it off.

 “You’re a good looking dude.
 Wait for me.
 I’m almost done.
 Okay?”